fileshare-go/fileshare/README.md

 # Fileshare is a lightweight, grpc based centralized file server
 Fileshare is designed for lightweight file server.
 Grpc is used for fast transfer.

+Fileshare auto check the validity of the file transferred.

+On both server and client side, both download and upload, **fileshare** will check the `sha256sum` value automatically

 # How to use?
 Each fileshare needs a `settings.yml` file, which should contains below parts